 There are lots of great videos on the Family and Community Services website explaining the Charter of Rights, here’s an example of one:

 The ACT Charter of Rights sets out what children and young people can expect from the people who are caring for them or working with them while they’re in out-of-home care.
-You can take a look at the Charter of Rights here, and find some more fact sheets and extra information in the Useful Information section of this page here.
+You can take a look at the Charter of Rights here.

-Each child or young person in Tasmania living away from their birth parents in out of home care has rights.
-All of these rights are important –some might be more important to you than others.
-Some examples of your rights include the right to be treated fairly and with respect and the right to meetings along with your caseworker.
+Each child or young person in Tasmania has rights.
+Some examples of your rights include the right to be treated fairly and with respect and the right to be heard and listened to in meetings with your caseworker.
 The Tasmanian Commission for Children and Young People has produced some great resources to help children and young people in care to learn about their rights, check out the TAS Charter of Rights Poster and the TAS Charter of Rights Flipbook

 Charter of Rights